adoublef/blog/posts/form.md

 - An *email address* that adheres to the syntax as specified by **RFC 5322** and extended by **RFC 6532**

-- A secure password that will need to be challenging enough that cannot be easily guessable
+- A *secure password* that will need to be challenging enough that cannot be easily guessable

-- A display name that will be shown in the users dashboard.
+- A *display name* that will be shown in the users dashboard.

-Though nowadays, it's strongly encouraged to outsource this task to a 3rd party authentication service, we are just highlighting a potential usecase, and so everything is still transferable.
+Though nowadays, it's strongly encouraged to outsource this task to a 3rd party authentication service, we are just highlighting a potential usecase.
+After reading this article, let your imagination run.

 ### HTML Validation